 Very interesting in many ways, Syria is definitely a country worth discovering: It is considered as one of the birthplaces of mankind, and many people and religions can be found surrounding it.

 Damascus, the capital, is not the least of its attractions: One of the oldest cities in the world, it has many must-see sites.
 The old city ramparts, souk al-Hamadiyyeh, the Umayyad Mosque, the Mausoleum of Saladin, Azem Palace, the National Museum, Qassium Mountain, are some of the wonders not to be missed.

-Aleppo is another ancient city and the trade centre between Mediterranean countries and Asia; you will enjoy a visit the labyrinthine souqs, the museum, and the magnificent citadel that overlooks the city.
+Aleppo is another ancient city and the trade center between Mediterranean countries and Asia; you will enjoy a visit to the labyrinthine souqs, the museum, and the magnificent citadel that overlooks the city.

 Palmyra is the largest oasis in the Syrian Desert: You can discover the museum in the new city, but also the ruins with their immense colonnade, the citadel of Qala’at ibn Mann, and the square funerary towers.